Need Assistance? 01384 442752 (UK)

 Duration (approx) 900 hours

-A course designed to equip students with a range of necessary management and horse care skills.
+This course is designed to equip you with a range of necessary management and horse care skills.
 Students undertake core studies in marketing and business operations combined with three stream units in horse care, plus two elective units of study.

 Topics covered include: